 - [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed.
 Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
 The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [7] In this case the Board decided that no further evidence was required.
 If a Respondent provides further evidence or submissions the Board takes them into account.
-If they request an in-person hearing this is given consideration. - [8] The Respondent was engaged to carry out an alteration to an existing residential dwelling under a building consent between October 2017 and June 2018.
-The Complainant stated that the building work, which included restricted building work, was carried out under the Respondent's supervision. - [9] The Complainant set out that, as a result of a commercial dispute between the Complainant and the main contractor (the Pro Group), the Respondent has withheld his record of work.
-The Respondent had advised the Complainant that he would not provide a record of work until such time as he was paid in full.
-This has, in turn, caused problems with the issue of a code compliance certificate. - [10] The Respondent provided a written response to the complaint.
-He stated that he worked for the Pro Group for a short period of time and that his role was to check on jobs when his employer was too busy.
-He stated he did visit the property in question but did not carry out any building work and that Pro Group should be providing the record of work.
+If they request an in-person hearing this is given consideration.
+The Respondent requested that he be allowed to appear and be heard.
+The Board granted the request and provided an interpreter. - [8] The building work to which the complaint related was an extension to an existing residential dwelling.
+The building work was carried out under a building consent.
+It included restricted building work. - [9] The Respondent supervised some of that restricted building work.
+His response and submissions noted he supervised the project managers staff who carried out the installation of framing and trusses. - [10] The owner complained that a code compliance certificate could not be issued because a record of work had not been provided by the Respondent. - [11] The Respondent emailed the Board on 27 February 2019 in advance of the hearing.
+He stated: